awsdocs/amazon-ec2-user-guide/doc_source/diagnostic-interrupt.md

 ## Supported instance types<a name="diagnostic-interrupt-instances"></a>

-Diagnostic interrupt is supported on all Nitro\-based instance types, except A1\.
-For more information, see [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.
+Diagnostic interrupt is supported on all Nitro\-based instance types, except those powered by AWS Graviton processors\.
+For more information, see [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances) and [AWS Graviton](http://aws.amazon.com/ec2/graviton/)\.

 ## Prerequisites<a name="diagnostic-interrupt-prereqs"></a>